thinktomorrow/package-docs/src/chief/initial_setup.md

 {!! $page->renderChildren() !!}
 ```

+### First page

+Now that all this setup is done, let's go to the chief admin panel and create our first page.
+Go to the `/admin` route and login with your newly created credentials to access the admin panel.

+Now let's click on pages in the navbar at the top and let's create our homepage.

 ### Homepage
 Once you have added your pages, you should choose which one will be the homepage.
 This is currently set in the `thinktomorrow/chief-settings.php` config file.
 Here you can explicitly set the page that is considered to be the website homepage.
-If this homepage value is left empty, the first published page is used as a default.
+If this homepage value is left empty, the first **published** page is used as a default.

 ### Localization
 When coding in Europe, you'll probably need to provide your site in more than one language.
 Localization is built into the core of Chief.